Bachelor of Medicine/Bachelor of Surgery

 The Bachelor of Medicine / Bachelor of Surgery is a six-year, full time undergraduate degree in medicine and surgery.
 It is the only full medical course in northern Australia.

-The Bachelor of Medicine / Bachelor of Surgery is a comprehensive degree program combining integrated instruction in biomedical sciences, professional practice and clinical medicine.
+The Bachelor of Medicine / Bachelor of Surgery is a comprehensive degree program combining integrated instruction in biomedical and social sciences, professional practice and clinical medicine in a tropical context.

-At JCU, you will benefit from small group teaching, modern facilities and a superior learning location.
+At JCU, you will benefit from small group teaching, modern facilities, extensive clinical training and a superior learning location.

-Graduates are work-ready with strong foundation sciences and extensive rural and remote clinical placements for all students.
+Graduates are highly regarded as work-ready with a strong foundation of knowledge in biomedical and social sciences knowledge and extensive clinical experience.

-The JCU Bachelor of Medicine/Bachelor of Surgery degree holds full Australian Medical Council accreditation, so you graduate with work-ready qualifications recognised anywhere in Australia, New Zealand and beyond.
+The JCU Bachelor of Medicine/Bachelor of Surgery degree has full Australian Medical Council accreditation, so you graduate with qualifications recognised anywhere in Australia, New Zealand and beyond.

 Right for our region

 Situated in the heart of northern Queensland, JCU offers a unique learning setting.
-Our curriculum responds to our tropical climate, rural surrounds and large Indigenous communities.
-You will graduate from JCU uniquely qualified to manage:
+Our curriculum responds to our tropical climate, rural surrounds and large Aboriginal and Torres Strait Islander communities.
+You will graduate from JCU with skills and knowledge in:

 the distinctive needs of north Queensland’s tropical populations

-medical and surgical treatment in rural hospital and community settings.
+medical care in rural hospital and community settings

-Students in years four, five and six are based in teaching sites at Townsville, Cairns, Mackay and Darwin.
-In years five and six, you will spend most of your learning time in hospitals and health services.
+Students in year four will be based in either Townsville or Cairns.
+Students in later years are based in teaching sites at Townsville, Cairns, Mackay and Darwin, spending most of the time in hospitals and health services.
 More about Placements.

-You will have the opportunity to take international electives (there are scholarships and bursaries available to travel overseas) and develop specialist knowledge in the areas of rural, remote tropical and Indigenous health during clinical placements throughout Australia.
+You will have the opportunity to take international electives (there are scholarships and bursaries available to travel overseas) and develop specialist knowledge in the areas of rural, remote and tropical health and Aboriginal and Torres Strait Islander peoples’ health during clinical placements throughout Australia.